Production

 A Night at Gatsby’s provides viewers with an immersion into Gatsby’s world that serves as a new model for interactive storytelling.
 The production’s mix of one intimate practical set and expansive digital extension sets make it ideal for recording on either an LED virtual production stage or a green screen backdrop stage.

-While the viewer is a non-speaking guest, there are many opportunities for viewer agency to inspect books, photos, letters, and other character-offered objects that both enhance the dramatic experience and provide additional backstory in a cinematic “Show, don’t Tell” fashion.
-The video’s immersive visual and aural cues function as virtual haptics, leading the viewer’s brain into imagining them as “real” experiences and creating memories around them.
+While the Guest is a non-speaking partygoer, there are many opportunities for agency to inspect books, photos, letters, and other character-offered objects that both enhance the dramatic experience and provide additional backstory in a cinematic “Show, don’t Tell” fashion.
+The video’s immersive visual and aural cues function as virtual haptics, leading the Guest’s brain into imagining them as “real” experiences and creating memories around them.

 Scene 1 (7 pm).
-Guests direct some of their dialogue about Gatsby's shady past to the viewer.
-The viewer may inspect the store receipt and book with uncut pages.
+The characters direct some of their dialogue about Gatsby's shady past to the Guest.
+The Guest may inspect the store receipt and book with uncut pages.

 Scene 2 (8 pm).
-The conductor taps and points his baton directly at the viewer and says: “This song is for you” before the orchestra begins playing a fox trot.
-If wearing an MR headset/glasses, the viewer sees a digital hand give the conductor a thumbs-up or another acknowledgement.
-The viewer may read Gatsby’s boyhood inscription in the Hopalong Cassidy book, and inspect Gatsby’s war medal and Oxford University photo.
+The conductor taps and points his baton directly at the Guest and says: “This song is for you” before the orchestra begins playing a fox trot.
+If wearing an MR headset/glasses, the Guest sees a digital hand give the conductor a thumbs-up or another acknowledgement.
+The Guest may inspect Gatsby’s war medal and Oxford University photo.

 Scene 3 (10 pm).
-A waiter walks up to the viewer with a tray of cocktails and asks: “Excuse me!
-Care for a drink?”
-If wearing an MR headset/glasses, the viewer sees a digital hand reach out for the cocktail glass.
-The viewer may inspect Gatsby’s Dan Cody photos.
+A waiter walks up to the Guest with a tray of hors d'oeuvres and asks: “Excuse me!
+Care for an appetizer?”
+If wearing an MR headset/glasses, the Guest sees a digital hand reach out for an appetizer.
+The Guest may inspect Gatsby’s Dan Cody photos.

 Scene 4 (12 am).
-A flapper walks up to the viewer with an extended hand and asks: “Hello!
+The Girl in Yellow walks up to the Guest with an extended hand and asks: “Hello!
 May I have this dance?”
-If wearing an MR headset/glasses, the viewer sees a digital hand reach out for the flapper’s hand.
-Throughout this confrontational dramatic scene, the characters direct some of their remarks to the viewer.
-The viewer may read the private eye’s letter about Gatsby.
+If wearing an MR headset/glasses, the Guest sees a digital hand reach out for the flapper’s hand.
+Throughout this confrontational dramatic scene, the characters direct some of their remarks to the Guest.
+The Guest may read the private eye’s letter about Gatsby.

 Scene 5 (4 am).
-The blues singer directs her song “Downhearted Blues” to the viewer as Klipspringer plays the song on the library piano.
-The viewer may read Gatsby's telegram to Daisy.
+The Guest may read Gatsby's telegram to Daisy.

 Viewer Dream-Spaces